Ben Lomand Connect ByLaws

 - The customer agrees to pay Ben Lomand Internet Services all charges relating to the use of the Customer’s Account(s).
 The customer recognizes that there is a 30-day minimum subscription period.

 - Sales and use taxes, and all other applicable taxes and levies which are applicable to the provision of services shall be borne by Customer, regardless of whom the taxes and levies are or were imposed upon.

 - Ben Lomand Internet Services reserves the right to change prices on 30 days’ notice.

 - All invoices are due upon receipt and payable within 30 days unless other arrangements have been made in advance.

-- Information available on Ben Lomand Internet Services is the property of Ben Lomand Internet Services.
-Customer shall not redistribute, reproduce, or commercially exploit such information without express written permission of its owner.
+- The information available on Ben Lomand Internet Services is the property of Ben Lomand Internet Services.
+Customer shall not redistribute, reproduce, or commercially exploit such information without the express written permission of its owner.

 - Customer submitting information owned by Customer for publication on Ben Lomand Internet Services grants Ben Lomand Internet Services non-exclusive permission to distribute the information product worldwide.
 Customer retains all rights Customer may have to such information.

 Ben Lomand Internet Services are provided on an “as is, as available” basis.
 Ben Lomand Internet Services disclaims any and all warranties with regard to the services (whether express or implied), including without limitation

 - any implied warranties of merchantability, fitness for a particular purpose, infringement or title